Comparison Guide

 TypeTeX:

-Source-grounded AI that understands your research.
-Click anywhere to draft paragraphs, restructure sections, or find citations—all backed by your uploaded sources.
-No hallucinations.
+Source-grounded AI that works inside your paper.
+Ask it to draft paragraphs, restructure sections, or find citations while keeping the edit anchored in your document and uploaded sources.

 Winner: TypeTeX by far.
 AI integration is built-in and designed for academic rigor.